-Humbucker pickups are usually wired to use both of its coils at the same time.
-In this post, we’re going to do a Seymour Duncan SH-2N Jazz coil splitting.
-Coil splitting is when you use a switch to shut off one of the coils to make it sound much like a single coil pickup.
+Let’s take a look at how to coil-split a Seymour Duncan SH-2N Jazz.
+Humbucker pickups are usually wired to use both of their coils at the same time; coil-splitting is when you use a switch to shut off one of the coils to make it sound much like a single-coil pickup.
 Splitting the pickup will give you more tone options, and the modification is completely reversible.

 This modification can be accomplished using any humbucker pickup that has four colored wires and one bare wire.
-The design is always the same, but the color of the wires is not a standard.
-Also, they can vary between manufacturers, even between models.
-For that reason, we are going to be talking specifically about the Seymour Duncan SH-2N Jazz pickup in this post.
+The design is always the same, but the color of the wires is often different between manufacturers or models.

 One of the most significant decisions we need to make when performing this modification is the type of switch to use to turn off one of the coils.
 For this guide, we are going to use a push-pull pot because it allows our mod to be reversible.
 You can use a toggle switch if you prefer, and the instructions to complete the modification are almost identical.